awsdocs/aws-iot-docs/developerguide/ios-sdk-create-job.md

-# Create and Track an Job<a name="ios-sdk-create-job"></a>
+# Create and Track an AWS IoT Core Job<a name="ios-sdk-create-job"></a>

- You can use jobs to deploy and track management tasks in your device fleet\.
+ You can use AWS IoT Core jobs to deploy and track management tasks in your device fleet\.
 You can use jobs to send remote actions to one or many devices at once, control the deployment of jobs to your devices, and track the current and past status of job executions for each device\.

 This topic shows you how to create and deploy a sample job to a device\.
-It walks you through the steps required to create a job and track its events on a device that is configured to communicate with \.
+It walks you through the steps required to create a job and track its events on a device that is configured to communicate with AWS IoT Core\.
 These instructions are written with the assumption that you're using a Raspberry Pi, but they can be adapted for other Linux\-based devices\.

 Here are some possible scenarios for using jobs:
 + Updating device firmware, software, or files, such as security certificates\.